6 Things to Consider When Applying for Your Child’s Early Nursery Placement

 2. Read Ofsted reports

 After you’ve found a few nurseries you like, be sure to read their Ofsted reports.
-Nurseries are registered with Ofsted and are subject to visits by this government body regularly.
+Nurseries registered with Ofsted are inspected against set standards, so reading recent reports can give you a useful picture of the setting.
 Early Years Foundation Stage (EYFS) sets the standard framework with Ofsted giving schools ratings based on this framework.

 When you’re reading the reports, be sure to take into consideration their rating and the date of the report.
 If a school had been inspected over five years ago, it may have changed considerably, especially if there have been staff changes in recent years.